 There’s no question: Mithun has got a smooth air about him and great style.
-He has shaved a couple racing stripes into the end of his eyebrow and gives the camera a no nonsense, rock star stare as he poses beside his black Volkswagon van.
+He has shaved a couple of racing stripes into the end of his eyebrow and gives the camera a no-nonsense, rock star stare as he poses beside his black Volkswagen van.
 He outfitted his van to his liking, from the ramp in the back that enables him to maneuver his chair directly into the passenger seat, to the shiny black rims that give the van its noticeable character.
 He recently had the front lights blacked out and the badge vinyl wrapped in carbon fiber.
 “Just needs a number plate now, then I am done.
 I can't believe what I have created.
-I have created something awesome, it’s definitely a gangstamobile!”
-Acknowledges Mithun.
+I have created something awesome, it’s definitely a gangstamobile!” acknowledges Mithun.
 “And I paid for it myself,” he says with pride in his eyes.

-Mithun works as a self-employed Disability Consultant, which is another major source of pride.
+Mithun works as a self-employed disability consultant, which is another major source of pride.

 “I help to show other families what it’s like to live with carers.
-Or how to use important technology", he explains.
+Or how to use important technology," he explains.

 When he’s not working or involved in advocacy, Mithun enjoys taking pictures, a passion inspired by his love for architecture and travel.
 Whenever he can, Mithun takes trips to London.
 “London is like my second home,” he says.

 “Having carers gives me independence to go out and the freedom to do anything.
 But it’s hard as well.
 It’s hard to get the right people.”

 Mithun employs his own staff -- he currently has nine carers -- and interviews each one before hiring them.
 He looks specifically for “bubbly, fun, good-vibe people.”
 And most importantly, they need to be active.
 “When I go outside, I’m running all over the place.
 They have to be able to keep up!”

 “I try to live a normal life.
 As much as I can,” Mithun says.
 “If you are motivated to do something, you live longer.”